MaxiAlonso/MaxiAlonso/README.md

 ### About me 🌱

-My name is Maximiliano Alonso and I'm recently graduated as software developer.
+My name is Maximiliano Alonso and I have just graduated as a software developer.

 I was a member of cohort 17 at Holberton School Uruguay, school that I chose to become a Software Developer.